eunices/masters-thesis-code/2020-08-15-jsa-type-new/data-req.md

 # derived datasets

 ## used only for cleaning purposes
-lat-lon-edit.csv for initial cleaned lat/lon
+lat-lon-edit.csv for initial cleaned lat/lon*
-df-state-check_edit.csv for correspondence of lat/lon to country/state
+df-state-check_edit.csv for correspondence of lat/lon to country/state*
-df-geocoded_edit.csv for new geocoded lat/lon
+df-geocoded_edit.csv for new geocoded lat/lon*
-df-check-state2_edit.csv to add country/state for those with lat/lon but no country/state
+df-check-state2_edit.csv to add country/state for those with lat/lon but no country/state*

-check-type-repo2_edit.csv for repositories
+check-type-repo2_edit.csv for repositories*

-date_discrepancy.csv for years.lag <0
+date_discrepancy.csv for years.lag <0*
-missing_authors_edit.csv for missing authors
+missing_authors_edit.csv for missing authors*

+idx-idx_original.csv which is the coloured version of excel converted into csv

+journal_names_edit.csv for journal names

 ## used